 Business analytics features can be used to get insights in who is in your gym and when.
 Plus you can utilize a credit system, which will help you limit the number of entries per member.

-For example, at first, you may decide that each member is allowed to visit the gym three times a week – this will ensure that you don’t have too many people trying to enter the gym at one time.
+For example, as the second-wave approaches you may decide that each member is allowed to visit the gym only three times a week - constantly reevaluating and changing this number in line with recommendations will ensure that you never have too many people trying to enter the gym at one time.

 Step #6: Ensure that members book in ahead of time